peterhurford/vowpal_platypus/README.md

 # Train a logistic regression model on Titanic survival.
 # The `run` function will automatically generate a train - test split.
 run(logistic_regression(name='Titanic',    # Gives a name to the model file.
-                        passes=40,      # How many online passes to do. quadratic='ff', # Generates automatic quadratic features.
+                        passes=3,          # How many online passes to do. quadratic='ff',    # Generates automatic quadratic features.
-                        l1=0,           # L1 and L2 Regularization
-                        l2=0.01),
+                        nn=5),             # Add a neural network layer with 5 hidden units.
-    'titanic/data/titanic.csv',         # File with the data
-    line_function=process_line,         # Function to process each line of the file evaluate_function=auc)              # Function to evaluate results
+    'titanic/data/titanic.csv',     # File with the data (will automatically be split into random train and test) line_function=process_line,     # Function to process each line of the file evaluate_function=auc)          # Function to evaluate results
 ```

-This produces a Titanic survival model with an AUC of 0.8525 in 0.44sec.
-That score is enough to get into the Top 100 on the leaderboard.
+This produces a Titanic survival model with an AUC of 0.79426 (on the Kaggle holdout validation set) in 0.44sec.
-AUC: 0.852528301887
-Time: 0.444962 sec

 ## Multicore Capabilities